Daniel Rostén: Marduk and other projects (2004 onward)

 In 2004, Rostén joined Marduk as vocalist prior to the completion of the band's album Plague Angel, replacing longtime vocalist Legion.
 Marduk's founder and guitarist Morgan Håkansson had contributed the lyrics to the Triumphator song Heralds of Pestilence.
 Mortuus introduced a decidedly distinct and different vocal style to Marduk to that of his predecessor, and it was due to his credentials as vocalist in Funeral Mist that Håkansson contacted Rostén by telephone.
 After careful consideration Rostén accepted Håkansson's offer to join Marduk.
 In contrast to Legion, Håkansson has stated that Rostén has shared his interest in enthusiasm for Marduk's lyrical content, which has notably consisted of subject matter such as Biblical tales, Third Reich history and World War II.

 In 2012, Mortuus also sang on Merrimack's album The Acausal Mass, as the band's member Perversifier stated after Rock Hard journalist Jan Jaedike compared some of Merrimack's material to "the least comfortable stuff of Marduk with Mortuus".
 He was not mentioned in the album's booklet though because Merrimack did not want to use his name for promotion.

 In 2009 Rostén released the second Funeral Mist record Maranatha, the third album, Hekatomb was released in 2018 after a protracted period of silence, after which, the project's fourth album, Deiform was released near the end of 2021.

-In 2012 Rostén also started a new solo project called DomJord, which focuses on electronic music but didn't release its debut album Sporer until March 13th, 2020 through Vidfare Productions in collaboration with Norma Evangelium Diaboli and The Ajna Offensive.
-Rósten released the second DomJord record, Gravrost on November 13th, 2020, again through Vidfare Productions.
+In 2012 Rostén also started a new solo project called DomJord, which focuses on electronic music but didn't release its debut album Sporer until March 13, 2020 through Vidfare Productions in collaboration with Norma Evangelium Diaboli and The Ajna Offensive.
+Rósten released the second DomJord record, Gravrost on November 13, 2020, again through Vidfare Productions.

 Controversy

 In December 2009 Rostén, while performing live at the DNA Lounge in San Francisco, a shirtless fan who was drunk approached Rostén onstage trying to hug him, Mortuus grabbed the man by the head, flipped him over onto his back on the stage, and pushed him off it.
 This incident was recorded on video and was subject to mixed reception from observers.

-In April 2018, Mortuus and former Marduk drummer Fredrik Widigs were accused of purchasing items from the Nordic Resistance Movement (NMR), a Swedish neo-Nazi organization, after sale records for various purchases were uncovered, including Mortuus and Widigs' real names, personal email addresses, and shipment records confirmed the material was shipped to their home addresses.
-The items included stickers and flyers promoting the NMR and the books "Our Way - The Nordic Party Movement Party Program" and "National Socialism - The Biological Worldview".
-Marduk denied these claims on their official Facebook page stating, "No Marduk member has ordered anything from the website in question, or ever had any form of interaction with the organisation operating it.
-This is all we have to say about the matter."